 We recommend storing any personal belongings not permitted in the exam (phone, rucksack, books) in your student locker or at home.

 Otherwise personal belongings will be stored away from the exam and you will not be able to access them.
 Personal belongings are stored at your own risk.

 I’ve had an unexpected injury before my exam that might affect my performance – what can I do?

 You should contact the Learning Support Office immediately.
-See the Access exams arrangements and special considerations document for more information.

 Can exam rooms change?